ton-blockchain/docs/docs/howto/wallets.md

 * Make sure you have your recovery words backed up.
 If not, click on "Back up wallet" and make a backup.

-* Make sure that config url is https://ton.org/global-config-wallet.json and blockchain ID is **mainnet** in Settings of your wallet.
+* Make sure that config URL is https://ton.org/global-config-wallet.json and blockchain ID is **mainnet** in Settings of your wallet.

 * If your settings are different, enter the correct values.